Some links in this post may be affiliate links

 Polyscias fruticosa (Ming Aralia) is best propagated at the beginning of the growing season (spring) by air layering or from stem-tip cuttings which can be rooted either in soil or in water.
 Propagating the plant at this time hastens establishment as it is in the active growth phase.

-Learn more on how to propagate Polyscias fruticosa (Ming Aralia) in 3 Easy Ways.
+Read more on how to propagate Polyscias fruticosa (Ming Aralia) in 3 Easy Ways.

-Yellowing and wilting leaves in Ming Aralia is an indication of root-rot which is promoted by soggy soil.
+Yellowing and wilting (drooping) leaves in Ming Aralia is an indication of root-rot which is promoted by soggy soil.
 To save the plant, take it out from its pot, clean off the soil from the roots and inspect the roots.

 Cut away brown-black mushy roots and treat the remaining roots with a fungicidal solution.
 Clean and disinfect the pot with the fungicidal solution and repot the plant in fresh soil.
 Keep it dry for a few days before beginning the regular watering.